- Q: What are the key drivers of the budget?

 Q: What are the key drivers of the budget?

-A: Fixed costs, including salaries, benefits and debt service continue to be key drivers of the budget, accounting for nearly 88% of expenditures.
-Specifically, salaries and benefits account for 76% of the budget; debt service accounts for 12% and all other operational costs are 12%.
+A: Fixed costs, including salaries, benefits and debt service continue to be key drivers of the budget, accounting for nearly 81% of expenditures.
 Salaries and benefits are determined through a collective bargaining agreement between the District and its employees.
-Debt service refers to the District’s outstanding obligations on bonds used to finance school construction projects.
+Debt service refers to the District's outstanding obligations on bonds used to finance school construction projects.

-Q: How has the budget been impacted by the rising costs of mandates?
+Q: How has the budget been impacted by the rising costs of mandates like pensions and special education?

 Q: How has enrollment growth impacted the budget?